-The preparation of financial statements in conformity with U.S. Generally Accepted Accounting Principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
+The preparation of financial statements in conformity with U.S. Generally Accepted Accounting Principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported revenues and expenses during the period.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the result of which form our basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources, and evaluate our estimates on an ongoing basis.
 Actual results may differ from those estimates under different assumptions or conditions.
 Accounting policies and estimates are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in Note 1, Organization and Summary of Significant Accounting Policies, to our consolidated audited financial statements in our December 31, 2006 Form 10-K.

-During the three months ended March 31, 2007, we revised our method of estimating Exubera product returns and adopted FASB interpretation No. 48, "Accounting for Uncertainty in Income Taxes".
+During the six-month period ended June 30, 2007, we began estimating Exubera product warranty returns and adopted FASB interpretation No. 48, "Accounting for Uncertainty in Income Taxes".